 Though nightlife aside, the Old Town area is also a central place to stay for your first time in Bangkok, as it is where you’ll find all the main tourist points of interest such as temples and museums.

 Looking for an affordable place to stay in Bangkok?
-Get $50 off your first AirBnB stay using this link.
-Alternatively, receive 10% off when you book with booking.com.
-We frequently use these sites during our travels, simply because they are the best.
+Get $70 off your first AirBnB stay using this link.

 Temples & Museums